 The steak is the top-round cut from the cow’s rear.
 Some butchers sell Flank steaks under the London Broil steak label, so you need to clarify this with the seller.

 This is a perfect leftover steak dish to use up any frozen meat in your freezer.
-The steak should be lean with a sufficient tough texture to marinate (use acidic marinade for tenderizing the meat).
+The steak should be lean with a sufficiently tough texture to marinate (use acidic marinade for tenderizing the meat).

 6. Tomahawk Steak